GLOSSARY

 DMO - diving medical officer, a term used to describe a physician, trained in diving (and hyperbaric) medicine, and responsible for all aspects of the treatment of an injured diver.

-EAP - enriched air nitrox
+EANx - enriched air nitrox

 EAP - emergency action plan